For Whom the Bell Tolls: Background

+Due to the popularity of Hemingway's book, this text became known to many people who never read any other of Donne's works.

 Imagery

 The novel contains imagery of soil and earth.
 The imagery appears rather famously at the start of chapter 13.
 Jordan and María have sex in a meadow in the forest.
 He feels "the earth move out and away from under them."
-Then afterwards he asks María, "Did thee feel the earth move?", to which she responds affirmatively.
+Then afterwards he asks María, "Did thee feel the earth move?" to which she responds affirmatively.
 Variants of this phrase have become a cultural cliché, often used humorously.
+The Oxford English Dictionary contains the phrase 'the earth moves' and describes it as 'used to refer to the experience of having an orgasm', 'first attested in For Whom The Bell Tolls by Ernest Hemingway'.

-References to actual events
+References to contemporary events

 The novel takes place in late May 1937, during the second year of the Spanish Civil War.
 References made to Valladolid, Segovia, El Escorial, and Madrid suggest the novel takes place within the build-up to the Republican attempt to relieve the siege of Madrid.

 The earlier battle of Guadalajara and the general chaos and disorder (and, more generally, the doomed cause of Republican Spain) serve as a backdrop to the novel: Robert Jordan notes, for instance, that he follows the Communists because of their superior discipline, an allusion to the split and infighting between anarchist and communist factions on the Republican side.

 The famous and pivotal scene described in Chapter 10, in which Pilar describes the execution of various fascist figures in her village, is drawn from events that took place in Ronda in 1936.
 Although Hemingway later claimed (in a 1954 letter to Bernard Berenson) to have completely fabricated the scene, he in fact drew upon the events at Ronda, embellishing the event by imagining an execution line leading up to the cliff face.

 A number of actual figures that played a role in the Spanish Civil War are also referred to in the book, including these: